isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/how-to-lodge-security.md

 			<div>
 				<p>**How to apply for eGuarantee**</p>
 <p>The template for the guarantee that you are required to lodge can be found on the <a href="http://www.eguarantee.gov.sg/" target="new">eGuarantee@Gov</a> website.</p>

-<p>You are required to approach any of the participating financial institutions listed above and provide the following information below, which is to be read against the guarantee template:<p>
+				<p>You are required to approach any of the participating financial institutions listed above and provide the following information below, which is to be read against the guarantee template:</p>

 | No. | Field Name | Value/Description |
 | -- | -- | -- |